Diabetes and Oral Health

 Did you know?

 Did you know that it’s possible for your dentist to refer you to your doctor to get screened for prediabetes or type 2 diabetes?
-A study published recently in BMJ Open Diabetes Research & Care found that nearly 1 in 5 people with severe gum disease had type 2 diabetes and didn’t know it.
+A study published recently in BMJ Open Diabetes Research & Care found that nearly 1 in 5 people with severe gum disease may have had type 2 diabetes and didn’t know it.